 - Lighter and Backup Matches – You should bring a backup pack of matches that will light no matter how wet they get.
 Coleman’s waterproof matches are good.

 You’re all set now, so happy camping.
-If you have room in your hiking bag and there is something else you feel you truly want and need, my motto is, “Which is more important, safety or packing light?”
+If you have room in your hiking bag and there is something else you feel you want to include, my motto is, “essentials first, then whatever else fits comfortably without adding heavy weight.”
 Go ahead and pack that hiking backpack and hit the trails!